trrai/Assignment1-start-with-git/SUBMISSION.md

 ##### Approximately how many hours did it take you to complete this assignment? #####
-I took about 2 hours to complete this assignment.
+I took about 3 hours across two days to complete this assignment.

 ##### On a scale of 1 (too easy) to 10 (too challenging), how difficult was this assignment? #####